migueldemollet/Activity-Recognition/README.md

 # Activity Recognition
-Simple project in which it tries to indicate what the user's status is from accelerometers.
+Simple project in which it tries to indicate what the user's activity is from accelerometers.

 ## Objective
 Create a model that can predict from sensors what activity is being carried out (running, walking ...)

+## DataSet
+The dataset has been obtained from the following link [dataset](https://www.kaggle.com/kosovanolexandr/data-for-activity-recognition)

 ## Results
 After having compared the following models: